openxla/stablehlo/docs/spec_draft.md

 ### Semantics

-Writes `inputs` to the outfeed queue of the device.
+Writes `inputs` to the outfeed and produces `result`.

-Not having a total order among the outfeed operations in a program might lead to data races or even deadlocks.
+Semantics of `outfeed_config` is implementation-defined.

-The outfeed configuration string  `outfeed_config` includes target-dependent metadata.
+The operation takes a token and produces a token to reify its side effects as a value that other operations can take a data dependency on.

 ### Inputs